kgateway-dev/kgateway/docs/content/guides/integrations/google_cloud/_index.md

 {{% notice note %}}
 Google pushed load balancing out to the edge network on front-end servers, as opposed to using the traditional DNS-based approach.
 Thus, global load-balancing capacity can be behind a single Anycast virtual IPv4 or IPv6 address.
-This means you can deploy capacity in multiple regions without having to modify the DNS entries or add new load balancer IP address for new regions.
+This means you can deploy capacity in multiple regions without having to modify the DNS entries or add a new load balancer IP address for new regions.
 {{% /notice %}}